sib-swiss/enrichment-analysis-training/docs/exercises.md

 		```r
 		idType(OrgDb = "org.Hs.eg.db") # to determine allowed gene id type
 		```
-Create the named and sorted vector of t-statistics (i.e. for the geneList argument of the gseGO() function.
+Create the named and sorted vector of t-statistics (i.e. for the geneList argument of the gseGO() function).

 ```r
 gl<-NK_vs_Th$t